Eldorado Resources: Port Hope, Ontario

 Port Hope has the largest volume of historic low-level radioactive wastes in Canada, created by Eldorado Mining and Refining Limited and its private sector predecessors.
-By 2010 when it was projected that it would cost well over a billion dollars for the soil remediation project of the brownfield, it was the largest such cleanup in Canadian history.
-The effort is projected to be complete in 2022.
 According to their 2014 report, the Canadian Parliamentary Budget Officer (PBO) noted that the liability for the Port Hope, Ontario contaminated site was $1 billion, whereas the Big Five other contaminated sites (namely Faro mine, Colomac mine, Giant mine, Cape Dyer-DEW line, Goose Bay Air Base) had a combined liability of $1.8 billion.

+In 2012, the Government of Canada allocated $1.28 billion towards waste management efforts, which as of 2022 has increased to $2.6 billion.
+With the goal of removing around 1.2 million cubic meters of low-level radioactive waste, this initiative is the largest such cleanup in Canadian history, which is projected to be completed in 2032.